Camille Claudel: Study with Alfred Boucher

-In 1882, Claudel rented a studio workshop on rue Notre-Dame des Champs in Paris that she shared with three British sculptors: Jessie Lipscomb, Emily Fawcett and Amy Singer (daughter of John Webb Singer, whose foundry in Frome, Somerset, made large-scale bronze statues.)
-Boucher often came by the studio giving free lessons to the three sculptors multiple times a week.
-Several prominent Frome works are in London, including the Boadicea group on the Embankment, Cromwell, which graces the lawn in front of the Houses of Parliament, and the figure of Justice atop the Old Bailey.
-General Gordon on his camel at Chatham Barracks was also cast in Frome, as were the eight lions that form part of the Rhodes Memorial in Cape Town.
+In 1882, Claudel rented a studio workshop on rue Notre-Dame des Champs in Paris that she shared with three British sculptors: Jessie Lipscomb, Emily Fawcett, and Amy Singer.
+The latter was the daughter of John Webb Singer, whose foundry in Frome, Somerset, made large-scale bronze statues.
+Boucher often came by the studio, giving free lessons to the four sculptors multiple times a week.
+Several prominent works produced in Frome are in London, including the Boadicea group on the Embankment; statue of Oliver Cromwell, which graces the lawn in front of the Houses of Parliament; and F.W.
+Pomeroy's figure of Lady Justice atop the Old Bailey.
+The memorial statue of General Gordon on his camel at Brompton Barracks was also cast in Frome.
+This foundry also cast the eight lions that form part of the Rhodes Memorial in Cape Town, South Africa.
 Claudel visited Frome and the families of her fellow sculptors.
-All of these English friends had studied at the South Kensington Schools – that would become the Royal College of Art – before moving to Paris to be at the Academie Colarossi, where they had all met.
+All of these English friends had studied at the South Kensington Schools – which would become the Royal College of Art – before moving to Paris to be at the Academie Colarossi, where they all met.
 Claudel prolonged her stay with Singer's family in Frome.

-Alfred Boucher had become Claudel's mentor, and provided inspiration and encouragement to the next generation of sculptors such as Laure Coutan.
-Claudel was depicted by Boucher in Camille Claudel lisant, and later she sculpted a bust of her mentor.

-After teaching Claudel and the other sculptors for over three years, Boucher moved to Florence following an award for the Grand Prix du Salon.
-Before he left he asked Auguste Rodin to take over the instruction of his pupils.
-Rodin and Claudel met, and their artistic association and the tumultuous and passionate relationship soon began.
+Alfred Boucher became Claudel's mentor, and also provided inspiration and encouragement to the next generation of sculptors, such as Laure Coutan.
+Claudel was depicted by Boucher in Camille Claudel lisant.
+Later, she sculpted a bust of her mentor.
+After teaching Claudel and the other sculptors for more than three years, Boucher moved to Florence following an award for the Grand Prix du Salon.
+Before he left, he asked Auguste Rodin to take over the instruction of his pupils.
+Rodin and Claudel met, and their artistic association and a tumultuous and passionate relationship soon began.